 Line 63 - If the gas services are delivered by a regulated public utility, enter the lesser of the amount of line 62 or actual consideration paid during the quarter.
 If the gas services are not delivered by a regulated public utility, enter the actual consideration paid during the quarter.
-For the purposes of Schedule B, a regulated public utility includes a utility that is subject to the regulation of any activity supervised by the Public Service Commission, including but not limited to service, securities, safety, rates and charges, records, reports, or accounting multiplying the number of Mcfs of gas service used to generate (1)electricity for sale by the annual average gas price on line 37, if the annual average gas price was used to calculate the taxable consideration on line 63; or
+For the purposes of Schedule B, a regulated public utility includes a utility that is subject to the regulation of any activity supervised by the PSC, including but not limited to service, securities, safety, rates and charges, records, reports, or accounting.